Edward Scissorhands: Plot

-One evening, an elderly woman tells her granddaughter the bedtime story of a young man named Edward who has scissor blades for hands.
+One snowy evening, an elderly woman tells her granddaughter the story of a young man named Edward, who has scissor blades for hands.

-Many years earlier, Peg Boggs, a local door-to-door Avon saleswoman, tries to sell at the decrepit Gothic mansion where Edward lives.
+Many years earlier, Peg Boggs, a door-to-door Avon saleswoman, drives to the decrepit Gothic mansion where Edward lives, perched on a hill overlooking Peg's stereotypically pastel suburban neighborhood.
 The creation of an old inventor, Edward is an ageless humanoid.
 The inventor homeschooled Edward but died from a heart attack before giving Edward hands, leaving him unfinished.
-Peg finds Edward alone and offers to take him to her home after discovering he is virtually harmless.
-Peg introduces Edward to her husband Bill, their young son Kevin, and their teenage daughter Kim.
-Edward falls in love with Kim, despite her initial fear of him.
-As their neighbors are curious about the new houseguest, the Boggs throw a neighborhood barbecue welcoming him.
-Most of the neighbors are fascinated by Edward and befriend him, except for the eccentric religious fanatic Esmeralda and Kim's boyfriend Jim.
+Peg finds Edward alone and offers to take him to her home.
+She introduces Edward to her husband, Bill, their young son, Kevin, and their teenage daughter, Kim.
+Edward falls in love with Kim.
+As their neighbors are curious about the new houseguest, the Boggses throw a neighborhood barbecue welcoming him.
+Most of the neighbors are fascinated by Edward and befriend him, except for the eccentric religious fanatic Esmeralda and Kim's supercilious boyfriend, Jim.

 Edward repays the neighborhood for their kindness by trimming their hedges into topiaries, progressing to grooming dogs and later styling the hair of the neighborhood women.
 One of the neighbors, Joyce, offers to help Edward open a hair salon.
-While scouting a location, Joyce attempts to seduce him, but scares him away.
-Joyce lies to the neighborhood women about it, reducing their trust in him.
-The bank denies Edward a loan as he does not have a background or financial history.
+While scouting a location, Joyce attempts to seduce him but scares him away.
+Joyce lies to the neighborhood women that Edward forced himself on her, reducing their trust in him.
+Edward's dream of opening the salon is ruined when the bank refuses him a loan.

-Jealous of Kim's attraction to Edward, Jim suggests Edward pick the lock on his parents' home to obtain a van for Jim and Kim.
-Edward agrees, but when he picks the lock, a burglar alarm is triggered.
-Jim flees and Edward is arrested.
-The police determine that a lifetime of isolation has left Edward without any sense of reality or common sense.
-Edward takes responsibility for the robbery, telling Kim he did it because she asked him to.
+Jealous of Kim's attraction to Edward, Jim takes advantage of his naivety by asking him to pick the lock on his parents' home so he can steal his father's electronic goods and sell them to buy a van.
+Edward agrees, but when he picks the lock and enters the house, a burglar alarm is triggered and walls come down, trapping him inside.
+Jim flees, and Edward is arrested.
+The police determine that a lifetime of isolation has left Edward without any common sense or morality; thus, he cannot be criminally charged.
+Edward nevertheless takes responsibility for the robbery, telling Kim that he did it because she asked him to.
 Consequently, he is shunned by the entire neighborhood except for the Boggs family.